mickfuzz/phd4/_posts/thesis_chapters/2024-8-8-Discussion-Conclusion.md

 Some of these element and their impact have been discussed in previous chapters.
 This conclusion synthesises reflections on these elements and brings additional analysis in relation to similar research.
 To do this in a way which highlights utility of the process, firstly  key research outputs are examined in turn.

-### Research Output - MoE approach

-NOTE THIS ASPECT HAS BEEN DISCUSSED IN THE LAST CHAPTER SO THERE IS LESS TO SYNTHESISE HERE.

-While the drama framework is basic here, the advantage is that it can be easily adapted to diverse settings with little experise needed.

-#### Side missions, Maker Types to address identity issues.

-The interaction with barriers to participation in diverse settings is partciularly valid in the multitude of settings.

 ### Research Output - Toolsets of template and Code playground (RQ1 and impact on RQ3)